 The characters in this show are so cookie-cutter and generic it hurts.
 From the naïve Princess that is forced into a leading role and her loyal to the death protector that has feelings for her.
 Coupled with random NPC-Esque one-note people that act unreasonably given the circumstances of their situation and what they know/have seen.
 All of these characters are just dumb and make stupid decisions (with the exception of one sort of, which I’ll talk about later).
 Now, with all that being said.
 None of those characters are really that blatantly offensive.
 The character that I take the most gripe with and my main complaint about the show is the main character.

 Side note, I’m writing this section about eight days after I’ve finished this anime and I really can’t remember his name.
 Even when I was watching the show I had a hard time remembering it, but I digress.
 Ikoma, the main character.
 The Eren Jager wanna be with “I wanna be a hero syndrome” on steroids.
 I’ve watched a lot of shounen, so I’ve seen my fair share of characters who have hero syndrome and want to do good no matter what.
 That often leads to them making a lot of irrational and brash decisions.
 I don’t mind it usually.
 But Ikoma makes the most brain-dead, downright stupid decisions constantly.
 It hurts to watch.
-Almost every episode I physically cringed at his actions.
-Did I found myself just constantly asking why?
+In almost every episode I physically cringed at his actions.
+I found myself just constantly asking why?
 Why would he say that?
 Why would he do that?
 And the answer?
 Well simply, it’s because he’s not a good character, he’s written, and that adds up to make him the most unlikeable character in this show.
 And no matter how many times the show tries to tell us that Ikoma is smart, his actions time and time again prove otherwise.
 Ikoma almost singlehandedly brings this showdown from just being mediocre, to it being downright bad.

 Quickly touching on the other main character MuMei.
 She constantly makes horrible decisions too, but contrary to Ikoma, her character backstory is fleshed out as it becomes crucial to the main plot in the second half of the show.
 Also, she’s just pretty badass and has the best fighting scenes.
 The most interesting character in this show by a country mile is Biba (MuMei’s brother).
 His backstory is super interesting and we kind of get answers about why some of the events in his past happened, but nothing was concrete.
 Honestly, if the show was centered around him it would be infinitely better.
 His cool, calm demeanor, his sword with a pistol built-in, his fighting skills, he’s just cool.
 Which makes him just stand out above the rest of the cast.
 The crew he commands and his train are also great.
 Now with that being said, he still falls victim to the horrible writing in the show that he features in.
 He does make stupid decisions but since he doesn’t have that much screen time, it’s pretty easy to gloss over and somewhat forgiving.
 All in all the characters range from horrible to mediocre with Biba and his crew being the only real saving grace.